 |F1 Team||BMW Sauber, Scuderia Toro Rosso, Red Bull Racing, Ferrari|

 2009 Red Bull: qualified 2nd, finished 4th

 2011 Red Bull: qualified on pole, won the race

 2012 Red Bull: qualified 3rd, won the race

 2013 Red Bull: qualified on pole, won the race

 2014 Red Bull: qualified 4th, finished 2nd

 Sebastian Vettel dominance at the start of the 2010s echoed that of his countryman Michael Schumacher’s performance in the early 2000s.
 The German won four successive world titles from 2010 to 2014.

-After years of success with Red Bull, Vettel follows in Schumacher’s footsteps once more in signing for Ferrari and attempting to turn the team’s fortunes around after one of their worst seasons in decades.
+After years of success with Red Bull, Vettel followed in Schumacher’s footsteps once more in signing for Ferrari ahead of 2015 and attempting to turn the team’s fortunes around after 2014 was one of their worst seasons in decades.

 Vettel made an instant impression at the Scuderia as he won on only his second start for the team, at the Malaysian Grand Prix, and he followed than up with another opportunistic win in Hungary.
 In Singapore in 2015, Vettel produced a stunning qualifying lap reminiscent of his 2013 dominance and took a commanding win on the streets of Marina Bay.